limbernie/limbernie.github.io/_posts/2018-08-23-pinkys-palace-v3-walkthrough.md

 ![591a6314.png](/assets/images/posts/pinkys-palace-v3-walkthrough/591a6314.png)

-Awesome.
 Notice something interesting?
 There's a directory with three dots.

 Well, let's get the `WELCOME` message and see what it has to say.